 III.
-PRICE LEVELS NEEDED TO JUSTIFY NEW ENTRY TO UNDERCUT PRICE SPIKES
+PRICE LEVELS NEEDED TO ATTRACT NEW PEAKING PLANTS

 IV.
 POSSIBLE EFFECT OF PRICE CAPS ON THE EMERGENCE OF RISK MITIGATION PRODUCTS TO PROTECT CONSUMERS AGAINST PRICE SPIKES

 V. ANECDOTAL EVIDENCE ON THE PRICE LEVELS NEEDED TO ACHIEVE A DEMAND-SIDE RESPONSE TO PRICE SPIKES